-Guidance and technical documentation on our data archive
+Guidance and technical documentation

-Our guidance for participants explains how information will be collected, processed and stored safely when you’re involved in one of our funded projects.
+This explains how information will be collected, processed and stored safely when you’re involved in one of our funded projects.
 It also explains the legal basis we’ll use to process your data and what rights you or your children have.

-Our guidance for projects and evaluators is a technical document specifically for our funded projects and evaluation partners.
-It explains how participants’ personal data should be processed as part of our evaluations, including obligations under the GDPR and the Data Protection Act 2018.
+This explains how participants’ personal data should be processed as part of our evaluations, including obligations under the GDPR and the Data Protection Act 2018.